ml4drug-book/ml4drug-book.github.io/index.md

 # Invited Talks

-+ Machine Learning for Discovery
+### Machine Learning for Discovery
-  + Speaker: Yoshua Bengio (Confirmed)
+Speaker: Yoshua Bengio (Confirmed)

-+ Grand challenges in AI for Science
+### Grand challenges in AI for Science
-  + Speaker: John Jumper (Confirmed)
+Speaker: John Jumper (Confirmed)

-+ Real-world practices and impacts in AI for Science
+### Real-world practices and impacts in AI for Science
-  + Speaker: TBD
+Speaker: TBD

-+ Guidance on AI for Science
+### Guidance on AI for Science
-  + Speaker: Michela Paganini (tentative)
+Speaker: Michela Paganini (tentative)

 # Panels

-+ Frontiers, gaps, and futures of AI for Science (ML side)
++ Frontiers, gaps, and futures of AI for Science (Machine learning side)
   + Speakers: TBD
   + Moderator: TBD